lizriderwilson/boardgame-scheduler/README.md

 ### Backend

 The backend is a Rails API using Ruby 2.6.1.
-From the /backend directory, run `bundle install` to install dependencies.
+From the /backend directory, run `bundle install` to install dependencies, `rails db:migrate` to run migrations and `rails db:seed` to seed the database.
+Run `rails s` to start the server.

 ### Frontend

-From the /frontend directory, run `npm install`.
+From the /frontend directory, run `npm install` to install dependencies and `npm start` to start the server.